We are committed to providing the community with greater access to information as part of the Right to Information Act 2009.

 Our publication scheme describes and categorises information that is routinely available through our website.
 Information is grouped and accessible through 7 classes:

 Our Annual Report 2018–2019 outlines the department's finances and performance for 2018-2019.

-Our Strategic Plan 2019–2023 sets out our vision to ensure all Queenslanders have the skills and opportunities to participate and prosper in the economy.
+Our Strategic Plan 2020–2024 sets out our vision to ensure all Queenslanders have the skills and opportunities to manage and adapt, now and into the future.

 The department operates within a corporate governance framework.
 This framework emphasises ethics, openness and public accountability.
 It is the basis for the department's overall purpose and sets our objectives.
 It also guides us in managing our information and resources.